Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 9 September 2025 16.29.27 UTC
+- WIB: Selasa, 9 September 2025 17.30.03 UTC
-- WITA: Selasa, 9 September 2025 17.29.27 UTC
+- WITA: Selasa, 9 September 2025 18.30.03 UTC
-- WIT: Selasa, 9 September 2025 18.29.27 UTC
+- WIT: Selasa, 9 September 2025 19.30.03 UTC

 Kutipan Inspiratif:
-"Nothing is more memorable than a smell.
-One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."
+"Where there is ruin, there is hope for a treasure."

-Kategori: nature
+Kategori: inspirational